+Osaka was originally called Naniwa.
+Since the A.D.
+3rd century A.D., its location on a protected bay and navigable river system has made it a center of inland traffic for the Kansai region and coastal trade in Japan.
 For a long time Osaka was the major commercial center of Japan.
-Until the late 19th century, about 70 percent of the country’s wealth was concentrated in Osaka even though Tokyo was the capital. by the 1920s, Tokyo began to catch up.
+Until the late 19th century, about 70 percent of the country’s wealth was concentrated in Osaka even though Tokyo was the capital.

+By the 1920s, Tokyo began to catch up.
 After World War II, it surpassed Osaka as big companies began transferring their headquarters to Tokyo.
 As is true with Tokyo, the majority of Osaka’s historical monuments were destroyed during the firing bombing raids of World War II and the vast majority of the city has been rebuilt since the war.
 Osaka received worldwide attention in 1970 when it hosted a World Exposition.
 It wasn't damaged much by the 1995 Kobe earthquake even though Kobe is only 45 minutes away by train.

 People from Osaka and Kansai are regarded as more outgoing, pragmatic, independent and irreverent than other Japanese particularly those from Tokyo.
-They are more likely to jaywalk, gamble, show their feelings, display rude or inconsiderate behavior, smoke in no smoking areas, and show disdain for bureaucracy and rules Osaka-ban, the Osaka dialect, is regarded as rough and crude by many other Japanese.
+They are more likely to jaywalk, gamble, show their feelings, display rude or inconsiderate behavior, smoke in no smoking areas, and show disdain for bureaucracy and rules “Osaka-ban”, the Osaka dialect, is regarded as rough and crude by many other Japanese.

 Osakans have been called the “Latins of Japan.”
 They produce many of Japan’s funniest comedians and are known for enjoying good food, wearing bright clothes, and hating Tokyo and Tokyoites.
-Their appetite for life is summed up by the local word kuidaore (literally “to eat yourself to bankruptcy”).
+Their appetite for life is summed up by the local word “kuidaore” (literally “to eat yourself to bankruptcy”).
 There is also a more unsavory side to this.
 Osaka is No. 1 in purse snatching, train molesting and illegally parked cars.

 When you ask a Tokyoite for directions they point in the direction.
 When you ask a Kansai person for directions they take you there.
 It has been said that Osakan friendliness has it roots in the absence of samurai and the presence of a large number of merchants.
 One Osakan told the Japan Times, "Merchants consider everyone a potential customer.
 They don't want to run the risk of losing you as a customer so they go out of their way to be friendly."
 The merchant class of Osaka stays alive in other ways.
 A common Osakan greeting is "Are you making any money?"